Can You Really Have Viagra Headache?

 Having a headache after taking Viagra can be off-putting and may affect your sexual performance as well.

-You may want to know the best way to prevent Viagra headache.
 Here are some tips that might be able to help you prevent a headache after Viagra consumption.

 Take a smaller dose